 The idea is to get quality builds, faster, but it's a balancing act: you have to run the optimum number of tests in a reasonably short duration of time.
 10 minutes is the general norm for BrowserStack users, but it can vary depending on your testing strategy.

 Aim to finish all automated tests within the targeted test execution time.
 This helps you plan better and identify unexpected failures (or flakiness) in the test setup.

 1.2 Run your tests on every pull request (if not after every commit)

-Cloud testing platforms today charge you based on the parallel threads you buy (i.e., the ability to run a number of tests all at once).
-This is why frequency won't affect the price you pay.
+Cloud testing platforms charge you on the basis of your parallelization requirements (i.e., the ability to run a number of tests at the same time), and not the frequency of their usage.

 1.3 Configure your CI for efficiency

 You will want to reconsider your CI setup depending on your team's requirements, the frequency of testing, the projects you test in parallel, and the number of tests you intend to run.
 Most teams use a master-slave configuration in CI so that the master machine handles dispatching jobs, monitoring those jobs, and reporting the results.
 This is because a lot of jobs make the CI machine busy and unresponsive, leading to slow and flaky tests.

 Lastly, ensure your machine can handle the number of requests that your tests make when they're run in parallel.

 Network latency between your CI machine and your cloud testing platform can be minimized if your cloud vendor's data centers are close to you, geologically speaking.